Jamie1377/Jamie1377/README.md

 - 📚  I'm a UofT 3rd year student 🇨🇦🍁🍂🥶🧊☃️.

-- 💻  I’m currently working on SQL, ML, and MATH.
+- 💻  I’m currently working on SQL, ML, and MATH (theory and coding).
 Also interested in data analysis and viz 📈.

 - ⚽️  I'm also a fan of football/soccer and F1 🏎.

-- 🧑🏻‍💻  I'm seeing myself still a junior in coding/programming
+- 🧑🏻‍💻  I'm seeing myself still a junior in coding/programming/quant/quant consulting

 **Languages and tools:**